ishaqBBC/blog/blog/content/blog/aws-quiz-one.md

 ## Quiz

-Have you been following the series carefully, practice - try your luck out with these quizzes created by Rafeala [Getting Started](https://quizlet.com/gb/770146831/getting-started-with-aws-flash-cards/) [IAM and the CLI](https://quizlet.com/gb/770164317/iam-aws-cli-flash-cards/)
+Have you been following the series carefully, practice - try your luck out with these quizzes created by Rafaela [Getting Started](https://quizlet.com/gb/770146831/getting-started-with-aws-flash-cards/) [IAM and the CLI](https://quizlet.com/gb/770164317/iam-aws-cli-flash-cards/)